ibs-symptoms

 Living with irritable bowel syndrome (IBS) is no picnic.
 The American College of Gastroenterology estimates that approximately 10-15% of the U.S. population has IBS.
 Despite the emotional and physical distress caused by bouts of cramping, diarrhea, constipation, gas, bloating, and abdominal pain, many people quietly suffer without a proper diagnosis.

-IBS symptoms can improve with nutritional counseling and a specialized treatment plan that fits your unique health profile and lifestyle.
-While its specific causes are unknown, diet modifications can be very helpful in lowering the frequency and ease the severity of symptoms.
+Your IBS symptoms can improve with nutritional counseling and a specialized treatment plan that fits your unique health profile and lifestyle.
+While its specific causes are unknown, diet modifications can be very helpful in lowering the frequency and ease the severity of your symptoms.

-1. Check for microbial imbalance.
+1. Check for microbial imbalances.

 Unhealthy microbes or bacteria in the wrong place can be the root cause of IBS.
 It is estimated that up to 78%[1] of IBS patients have Small Intestine Bacterial Overgrowth or SIBO, a condition in which the type of bacteria normally found in the large intestine proliferates in the small intestine where it doesn’t belong.
 It can affect the absorption of nutrients and cause significant bloating and discomfort.